morse-simulator/morse/doc/morse/dev/services_internal.rst

    req_manager.register_service("test_component", add)

    while True:
-       # This calls the middleware specific part, in charge of reading
+       # This calls the middleware specific part, responsible for reading
-       # incoming request and writing back pending results.
+       # incoming requests and writing back pending results.
        req_manager.process()
        # In a real case, you don't want to block on such a loop, and MORSE
-       # takes care itself to call req_manager.process()
+       # calls req_manager.process() on your behalf

 If you run this sample code, you can test it with a simple Telnet session::